ganesh35/python-seed-project/01-basic-hello-world/README.md

 ## 🧑‍💻 Author

-Crafted with ❤️ using Bash.
+Crafted with ❤️ using Bash - GB.